artefactual/atom-docs/user-manual/import-export/csv-import.rst

 to the month and day if they are missing) to modify the date to a YYYY-MM-DD format.

-To link incoming accession records to existing archival descriptions, you can add a column named  ``qubitParentSlug``.
+To link incoming accession records to an existing archival description, you can add a column named  ``qubitParentSlug``.
 This column will behave similarly to the ``qubitParentSlug`` column in the :term:`archival description` CSV templates (described :ref:`above <csv-description-parent-slug>`).
 To link an accession